Indoor cycling classes are as challenging as they are exhilarating. Benefits of a class include weight loss, improved strength, and endurance.

 - Quadriceps.
 Your quadriceps will be the main muscles used as you pedal and climb hills, leading to strong, toned legs.

-When deciding on a spin class, there are a few points to consider.
+When deciding on a class, there are a few points to consider.
 Finding an instructor that you resonate with is important.

 Take a few classes with different instructors to get a feel for how classes are structured.
 Consider class size since you’ll be more likely to receive individual instruction in classes with fewer students.